 Instructions

-- Preheat oven to 350°F and line two large cookie sheets with parchment paper.
+- Preheat oven to 350°F and line two large cookie sheets with parchment paper or silicone baking mats.
 Set aside.

 - In a medium sized bowl, whisk together oats, flour, baking powder, baking soda, cinnamon, nutmeg and salt.
 Set aside.